active consent

 Is active consent required in a relationship?

 Consent is an absolute necessity for any form of intimate or physically and psychologically involving experience.
 This fundamental understanding is widely known, and if it wasn't before, it is now.
 It might seem straightforward—either you consent or you don't.
 But what about within a relationship?
 Is consent assumed, or is it essential to actively confirm consent for every intimate or sexual encounter?
 Understanding the concept of active consent is crucial in this context.
+Not only is consent very important in sex, but other aspects of knowledge also have an important role to play, so feel free to check out more related articles on inya rose.

 What is active consent?